JessicaGPW/JessicaGPW/README.md

 - 👋 Hi, I’m @JessicaGPW
-- 👀 I study full stack developer and I want to exchange experiences with other devs to grow in my career.
+- 👀 I study full stack developer in imagine school and I want to exchange experiences with other devs to grow in my career.